San1000-Ark/PruebaFinal_JS_Santiago-Restrepo-Arismendy670/README.md

 ✅ User view of available events
 ✅ Event registration for users
 ✅ Contact form connected to JSON Server
-✅ SPA navigation using JavaScript routing
 ✅ Session persistence using `localStorage`
 ✅ Responsive and modern UI design with a fixed sidebar

 ---

-## ❌ Features Not Implemented
+## ❌ Features Not Implemented / Issues

 ⚠️ **Maximum number of guests per event**
-> The system does not currently restrict or track the maximum number of registered participants per event.
+> The system does not currently restrict or track the number of registered participants per event.

 ⚠️ **Active events not displayed**
-> There was an issue with filtering or displaying only the currently active events.
+> The system does not correctly show only currently active events.

-⚠️ **No Postman Testing**
+⚠️ **Postman testing not performed**
 > Due to technical limitations or time constraints, API routes were not tested using Postman.
-Instead, fetch-based requests and browser-side validation were used.
+Only fetch-based browser requests were used.

+⚠️ **SPA routing did not work correctly**
+> The navigation between views/pages using JavaScript routes did not function properly.
+Page switching may not reflect the correct URL hash or view updates.

 ---